 9. Emphasize self-care above all else

 It’s super easy to dismiss self-care as selfish when you’re busy prepping for baby’s arrival, but make sure to take time for yourself during pregnancy.
-Whether it’s spending a few extra minutes in the morning or at night to put on your belly oil for pregnancy, or having your partner massage cooling cream to soothe your swelling ankles, taking time to mentally relax is so important.
+Whether it’s spending a few extra minutes in the morning or at night to put on your belly oil for pregnancy, or having your partner massage pregnancy lotion to soothe your swelling ankles, taking time to mentally relax is so important.
 If you know an expecting mom who you want to treat to some extra self-care, you can even send her a pregnancy gift basket filled with pregnancy essentials to brighten her day.

 Self care looks different for different people.
 “Self-care means napping when you’re exhausted rather than dragging your fatigued body around.
 It means eating when your body tells you to eat rather than at set meal times.
 Or running out of the house when someone is cooking chicken rather than sitting with company and then vomiting because of the smell.
 It simply means taking good care of yourself,” says Alice.
 Don’t think you should be able to do more or do it better.
 Being kind to yourself will help you stress less, and your baby will thank you for that too.